G. de P. — I am now ready to answer questions.

-G. de P. — My dear boy, the higher self is all the best part of you.
+G. de P. — The higher self is all the best part of you.
 Do you mean to say you don't know what love is, and compassion, and beauty, and forgiveness, and kindliness, and brotherliness, and peace, and mercy, and charity and purity — all those great and lovely things which adorn human existence?
 Why, you know as well as anyone does.
 The higher self, the spiritual self, is working through the human self all the time, at least is trying to do so.
 So wonderful is its power that despite our crystallized brain-minds and all our selfishnesses and egoisms it succeeds more or less.
 Every human being is an outstanding example of this.
 All civilization is built upon the powers of the higher self: upon law, order, upon thought for others, upon honor, trust, and mutual confidence, upon honesty and upon cleanliness of thought and action.
 The higher self is expressing itself, even though it be feebly, all the time.
 Just think over these things.

 Student — My question arose from considering the statement of the existence of so many so-called soulless beings.
 That was what gave rise to the question — how there could be so many.